The Eco-Pathology Hypothesis

 My hypothesis on the origin of musculoskeletal disease, stated and illustrated as concisely as I can at the moment:

 Proposed model for the origin of musculoskeletal pain and pathology.
-Variables involved in the trigger-mechanism are in red, black shows the pathophysiological mechanism while blue represents connections with symptomatology.
+Variables involved in the trigger-mechanism are in red, black shows the pathophysiological mechanism while gray represents connections with symptomatology.
 Section-headlines are bolded.

 Please note that references to the scientific literature is provided in the other sections of this chapter.
 This section is only meant to be a summary.